 You have completed the verification process: You must ensure you have completed the verification process for your listing.
-A health warning: this can be very frustrating when verifying multiple locations.
-You have been warned.
+A health warning: this can be very frustrating when verifying multiple locations, you have been warned!

 Engage and manage reviews: Google rewards those who are active in using their tools to improve the user’s experience.
 You should manage and respond to reviews in a proactive manner.
 Furthermore, high-quality and positive reviews from your customers will improve your position as well.
-From a user’s perspective, how many of us now use “customer reviews” as a key decision factor when buying services and products – we highly recommend you encourage reviews and feedback.
+From a user’s perspective, how many of us now use “customer reviews” as a key decision factor when buying services and products - we highly recommend you actively encourage reviews and feedback.